Look - Keyboard-First Launcher#

 A Config Change Was Ignored#

-• Look reads ~/.look.config at launch; after editing manually, reload with Cmd+Shift+; or restart Look.
+• Look reads ~/.look.config at launch; after editing manually, reload with Cmd/Ctrl+Shift+; or restart Look.

 • Confirm you edited the active config path.
 LOOK_CONFIG_PATH overrides ~/.look.config when set.